Strategy

 Component 1: Define Your Standards

 Before you can clean data, you need to define what "clean" means for your organization.
-This isn't about perfection—it's about consistency.
+The goal here is consistency, not perfection.

 Required Fields